-Maine East offers varsity and multiple subvarsity sports as we look to provide opportunities for all students to participate in athletics if they choose.
+Maine South offers varsity and multiple subvarsity sports to provide opportunities for all students to participate in athletics if they choose.
 These teams provide students opportunities to learn skills in teamwork, leadership and sportsmanship.

 Athletic teams are organized according to season.
-Learn more about the athletics by visiting the Maine East website and selecting "Athletics" from the menu on the left of the page or by scanning this QR code.
+Learn more about athletics by visiting the Maine South website and selecting "athletics" from the menu on the left of the page or by scanning this QR code.